-Applications for the Turing Internship Network are now closed.
-The new call for autumn 2022 will launch in September.
+Applications for the Turing Internship Network are now open.

 Due to an increasing interest for students in acquiring industry experience and business awareness, and for the business sector to address emerging data challenges using state-of-the-art academic methodology, we are keen to ensure everyone benefits from the Institute’s unique position in convening businesses with academics.
 We are therefore extending our training leadership goal to support employment opportunities that tackle real-world challenges.

-In the first three recruitment rounds, we worked with three TIN partners, and we successfully placed around thirty interns.
-For the first time in this fourth round of recruitment, we are increasing our existing internship offering to include roles offered by three new TIN partners and collaborators and by nine environmental and sustainability focused charities across the UK.
+In the first four recruitment rounds, we worked with six TIN partners and nine TIN-DSG partners, and we successfully placed around 50 interns.
+For the first time in this fifth round of recruitment, we are increasing our existing internship offering to include roles offered by three new TIN partners and collaborators.

 TIN partners and collaborators offering roles are: